-If literature is your passion, the MA in English - Literature might be for you.
+If literature is your passion, the Master of Arts in English - Literature might be for you.
 The degree is designed to broaden and refine your knowledge of literary traditions in English.
 Our program's flexibility allows you to follow your own interests while experiencing the best of curricular innovation and established traditions.
 We offer courses and a curriculum that maximize your opportunities for the future, whether that is teaching at the community college level, working within publishing, or studying further at the PhD level.

 Career Tab Open

 Requirements Tab Closed

 - Editing and publishing

 To receive a master’s degree at Northern Arizona University, you must complete a planned group of courses from one or more subject areas, consisting of at least 30 units of graduate-level courses.
 (Many master’s degree programs require more than 30 units.)

 - All requirements for your specific academic plan(s).
 This may include a thesis.

 - All graduate work with a cumulative grade point average of at least 3.0.